psugihara/draft/README.md

 draft
 =====

-Draft is a simple node module for triggering changes on the client after files change on the server.
+Draft is a simple node module for triggering changes on the client after files change on an Express server.

-In an Express app, draft looks something like this on the server:

 ### Easy mode ###

+Draft looks something like this on the server:

 ```js
 var draft = require('draft')(app);